vonalven/vonalven.github.io/index.md

 Depending on the selected target, different clusters are formed, defined by a corresponding set of relevant features.
-This is seen on three different levels: for success defined as the number of reviews per month, as the overall score and also as the combination of the number of reviews per months, the overall score and the sentiment of the comments (i.e. multi-target RF analysis).
+This phenomenon can be observed on three different levels: for success defined as the number of reviews per month,for success defined as the overall rating and also for a combination of the number of reviews per months, the overall score and the sentiment of the comments (i.e. multi-target RF analysis).
 Indeed, regarding the results obtained for the sentiment of the comments left by the renters, they are quite similar.
 Clusters than can be defined for compound won’t